unknowngaming76/police-job/qbx_police2/README.md

 - Police radar
 - Handcuff as an item (Can used via command too.
 Check Commands section.)
 - Emergency services can see each other on map
+- Cuff and soft cuff suspects directly through ox_target third-eye options.
+- Deploy spike strips with the `spikestrip` inventory item and reclaim them through ox_target or the clean-up radial menu.
+- Clear placeable police props with ox_target or the clean-up radial menu.

 ### Commands
 - /spikestrip - Places spike strip on ground.